Mental health at university

 Before you start, and throughout your time as a student, people tell you that university is the best time of your life.
 For many, it will be.
 But not everyone enjoys it, and the added pressure of feeling as though you should can add to the problem.
 You’re potentially expected to quickly settle into a new home and make a whole new group of friends, so it can be a very overwhelming experience.

 Unfortunately bullying – from deliberate exclusion and name-calling to harassment and physical assault – is something that still sometimes happens to students.
 If this happens to you, there are people at your university who you can talk to, such as your student union's welfare officer, or others who've experienced it themselves.
 The NUS website has an advice page on how to deal with bullying in student accommodation.
 There are also charities with helplines, including BullyingUK and the Ben Cohen Stand Up Foundation.

 If you feel you've been the victim of sexism at university, there are a number of other dedicated support services.

-According to a survey by the National Union of Students (NUS) in late 2015, 78% of students in the UK said they'd experienced mental health issues in the last year.
-This same survey revealed that 33% of respondents had experienced suicidal thoughts, and among those who didn't identify as heterosexual, the figure stood at 55%.
+According to a survey by the National Union of Students (NUS) in late 2015, 78% of students in the UK said they'd experienced mental health issues in the previous year.
+The survey revealed 33% of respondents had experienced suicidal thoughts, and among those who didn't identify as heterosexual, the figure stood at 55%.

-More than half of respondents to the NUS survey (of 1,093 students) who reported having mental health problems also said that they didn't seek support, with a third saying that they wouldn't know where to get support from, and 40% reporting that they'd be nervous about any help they'd receive.
+More than half of respondents to the NUS survey (of 1,093 students) who reported having mental health problems also said they didn't seek support, with a third saying they wouldn't know where to get support from, and 40% reporting they'd be nervous about any help they'd receive.

 In the academic year 2014-15, over 43,000 students at Russell Group institutions alone had counselling.
 Three years earlier, the figure was 34,000.